ropensci-archive/roweb2/content/blog/2020-05-11-subtitles/index.md

 But even after this, there is still a huge amount of work left.
 You have to balance subtitles, making sure each line is short enough to display even on short screens and that each frame doesn't have more than two lines.
 Additionally, and as we detail later in this blog post, it can be pleasant to remove excessive orality markers, such as 'uhm', 'like', 'so' or stutters.

 But these tasks proved much more difficult than anticipated in this particular case.
 Indeed, this was probably not the best video to start this enterprise.
 As opposed to usual rOpenSci community calls, this did not follow a webinar format.
-It was a roundtable involving 5 participants in a lively discussion that lasted 55 minutes.
-Even though there was a lot of preparation from the panel, as highlighted by Stefanie Butland at the end of the video, this remained a non-scripted discussion.
+It was a roundtable involving 5 participants in a lively unscripted discussion that lasted 55 minutes.
 This clashed strongly with the little experience we may have had beforehand since it was only on very short, 100% scripted YouTube documentaries, such as the [Kurzgesagt channel](https://www.youtube.com/user/Kurzgesagt).

 ### A diverse community of speakers and captioners